YuefengZhou/PaxosInScala/README.md

 Paxos In Scala
 ============
 This is my implementation of Paxos algorithm.
-I just started and there is still some bugs in it.
+I just started with a sketch version and there are some bugs in it.